RozWelch/EVProject/README.md

   - The use of drop down menues and radio buttons ensures data out of range cannot be entered.
   - A reset button allows the form to be cleared.

-  UX: A First Time user will want to easily input their journey details.
+  UX:   As a First Time or Returning User, I want to easily easily enter my journey details so that I can calculate my range.

 ![range form](https://github.com/RozWelch/EVProject/blob/main/assets/readme-images/form_section.jpg)